Street Howitzers: The Evolution of Combat Shotguns

 Coach guns gained their name from their use by Wells Fargo in protecting coaches and wagons from highwaymen.
 These shotguns made it easy to hit moving targets from a moving platform and were small enough to be quickly maneuvered.
 They were also decisive firearms that ended fights fast.

 They were used by cavalrymen in the Civil War for the same reasons and were notable for their success in the modern Cavalry charge.
-You’d probably think after the invention of repeating shotguns and the coach guns days were limited.
+You’d probably think after the invention of repeating shotguns that the coach gun’s days were limited.
 However, the NYPD issued shortened double barrels up into the 1970s for detectives, even after the NYPD moved to the Ithaca 37.

 Riot Guns

-Riot guns became the name applied to short-barrel shotguns designed for police and military use.
+Short-barrel shotguns designed for police and military use were called riot guns.
 John Browning created the first successful pump-action shotgun in the form of the 1897, and its adoption by the Army and Marine Corps cemented it as a combat shotgun.
 The Marines used it to great effect in the Philippines insurrection and the Army used it in tracking down Pancho Villa.

 1897 riot gun